imranalmunyeem/Appium-Java-Guide/README.md

 #### Step 14: Install IDE (Eclipse)

 #### Step 15: Create a Maven project and add below dependencies
                         1. Java Client          --------  https://mvnrepository.com/artifact/io.appium/java-client/8.2.0

+#### Step 16: Copy and paste the APK file to src/main/resources in the project.

-#### Step 16: Create a Scripted driver session from Java Program, IDE
+#### Step 17: Create a Scripted driver session from Java Program in Eclipse   // Find it here src/main/java/

+#### Note: Keep the andrioid studio, virtual device, appium server open so that after ruunning the driver session program it can launch the app in virtua; device.

 ## Notes
 ###  ⚫ What is Appium?
         --- Appium is an open-source framework that allows QAs to conduct automated app testing on different platforms like Android, iOS, and Windows.